Update – February 27, 2018: We released Particles v2, which comes with customizable webfont and optimized icon collection. Check it out here.

 Everything emerges from the Grid

-To best exemplify the actual creation of an individual icon, let’s start off by creating a first icon.
-We’re setting out to create an envelope, and we’re going to use Adobe Illustrator CC to accomplish of this task.
+To best exemplify the actual creation of an individual icon, let’s start off by creating the first icon.
+We’re setting out to create an envelope, and we’re going to use Adobe Illustrator CC to accomplish this task.

 Now, open a new document in Illustrator with the below-specified dimensions.
 Make sure that the Align New Objects to Pixel Grid box is not selected, as this may cause pointless issues further down the road.

 With your new document created, access Illustrator’s preferences and select the Guides & Grid panel.
 You should set here your Gridline settings to match the size of your document in a way that each increment corresponds to 1 pixel of the grid, creating a solid ground for you to work with.